 - Since then, iodine intake levels have stabilized, but at levels considered by experts to be on the low end of sufficient.
 Many groups are still considered to be at-risk, including women of child-bearing age, pregnant women and those on a voluntarily restrictive diets.
 (2-4)

 - According to the World Health Organization, 40% of the world’s population live in areas considered at-risk for iodine deficiency.
 (5,6)

 Join me as I reveal why iodine deficiency is still prevalent these days, why having sufficient levels is crucial to your health, as well as the best ways to lock in your iodine stores.

 Why is Iodine So Important?

 Iodine receptors exist in each of the many trillions of cells in the body and regulate cellular function, like the movement of nutrition into the cell and the lymph drainage of toxins out of each cell.

-Protects Against Heavy Metals, Chemicals & Toxins
+Iodine Protects Against Heavy Metals, Chemicals & Toxins

-Protects Against Radiation
+Iodine Protects Against Radiation

-After Chernobyl, people for hundreds of miles around that area were given potassium iodide pills to fill their iodine receptors and protect the individuals from radiation poisoning.
-Radiation poisoning may damage the thyroid and other iodine sensitive tissues like the breast, prostate, brain, gastric mucosa, salivary glands, cerebrospinal fluid and ovaries.
+After Chernobyl, people for hundreds of miles around the area were given potassium iodide pills to fill their iodine receptors and protect from environmental radiation exposure.
+Radiation may damage the thyroid and other iodine-sensitive tissues like the breast, prostate, brain, gastric mucosa, salivary glands, cerebrospinal fluid and ovaries.